 What is the smallest island in the world?

-Well, the smallest island in the world is big enough to only fit a lighthouse and it’s called Bishop Rock.
+The smallest island in the world it’s called Bishop Rock.
+This is big enough to only fit a lighthouse and a rock as the name says.
 The lighthouse was built, in 1868 in the Isles of Sicily, is 161 ft high, has 10 floors, and it’s nicknamed the “King of the lighthouses”.